Looking for the BA Economics course details, subjects list, and syllabus?

 Master of Social Work is the best post-graduation degree course after BA in Economics or BSW ( Bachelor of Social Work ).

-If you are interested in serving people who are below the poverty level, unemployed, alcoholism, drug abuse, old ages, and uneducated.
+If you are interested in serving people who are below the poverty level, unemployed, with alcoholism, drug abuse, old age, and uneducated.

 Then you must have to join this course.